 3. Principles - Registering, Cancelling, Managing

 3.2 Registering a domain name is akin to obtaining a licence.
-As long as the domain name is kept current, the registrant can continue to use that domain name.
+As long as the domain name registration is kept current, the Registrant can continue to use that domain name.
 Domain names are not able to be "owned" by any party.

 3.4 Registrars will behave ethically and honestly and will abide by all agreements, .nz policies relating to the .nz DNS.

 3.5 Registrars are permitted to register domain names on their own behalf where they are/will be using that domain name.
 They are not permitted to register domain names on their own behalf for speculative purposes, or where that registration will prevent any other legitimate domain name registration.